 As 2019 Tax Day approaches, put these five helpful tips to use so you can streamline your tax preparation and head into Tax Day confidently.

 Don't have eFax yet?
-Sign up today!
+Sign up for a free trial today!